Verdict

 4 Is Amazon Music better value if you already pay for Prime?

-Often yes, because Prime already lowers the psychological and practical cost of trying to keep more of your paid media inside one ecosystem.
-That does not automatically make it the best music app, but it does make the value case much stronger than it looks in a simple one-price comparison.
-The more Prime and Alexa already matter in your life, the more persuasive Amazon Music becomes.
+Often yes, because Prime already means you are not judging Amazon Music from a standing start.
+That does not automatically make it the best music app, but it usually makes the subscription easier to justify than it looks in a simple monthly-price comparison.
+The more Prime and Alexa already matter in your life, the more likely Amazon Music is to feel worth keeping.

 5 Is Amazon Music better than Spotify for audio quality?